-If you’re having a problem keeping your toddler from biting, know that it is a fairly common phase and does resolve eventually.
+If you’re having a problem keeping a toddler from biting, know that it is a fairly common phase and does resolve eventually.
 Getting bit by your toddler or having your toddler bite another child can be very alarming.
 There are several different reasons toddlers may bite.
 They become frustrated easily because they haven’t learned to speak, therefore their communication is limited.
 In this case, biting is a frustration-release for them.
 Sometimes, they bite simply because they are teething.
 Other times, they bite to gain attention from you.
 Typically, biting begins around the age of 16 months and usually stops by the age of 3 when verbal communication is learned.

 No Biting, That Hurts!

 If you have a biting toddler, it is very important to teach that biting behavior is not acceptable behavior.
 First of all, stay calm and don’t overreact.
 Spanking or yelling at your toddler most likely won’t be of any help to the situation.
 Never bite your child back.
 Look your child in the eye and firmly say, “No biting!
 That hurts!”
 Make it clear that it is never alright to bite because it hurts.
 Toddlers are old enough to understand pain, even though they are just learning to talk.

 Distraction is the Best Tactic to Keep Your Toddler From Biting